HRM-024: Compensation Program for University Staff Employees

 There are three types of job changes:

-Demotion: A job change to a UVa Job Title with a lower market pay range.
-Employees typically receive a salary decrease when receiving a demotion.
+Demotion: A job change to a UVA job profile with a lower level of responsibility.
 Demotions may occur for the following reasons:

 - Management-initiated disciplinary action involving job reassignment.